Web Agents 2024.3

 Configure AM to sign authentication information

-AM communicates all authentication and authorization information to Web Agent, using OpenID Connect ID tokens.
+AM communicates all authentication and authorization information to Web Agents Documentation, using OpenID Connect ID tokens.
 For security, configure AM and the agent to use signed tokens.
 Learn more from RFC 7518: JSON Web Algorithms (JWA).

 AM also uses an HMAC signing key to protect requested ACR claims values between sending the user to the authentication endpoint, and returning from successful authentication.